PSU-Research-Computing/dkmonitor/README.rst

 2. --password
 3. --database

-Run ``create_database -h`` for more info
+Run ``$> create_database -h`` for more info

 **Setup configuration files:**

 Go to the location of where your config file directory was installed

 1. setup ``general_settings.cfg``:

    a.
-Add the arguments you used to setup the database with create_db to the Database_Settings section
+Add the login credentails you used to setup the database with create_db to the Database_Settings section.
    b.
 Add a user_postfix to email settings to setup email notifications
       user_postfix will be the second half of the users email address after the @ and their user name is the first half
       Example: ::